SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 `/d:sonar.login=<token> or <username>`| This argument is required if it was added to the begin step.
 `/d:sonar.password=<password>`| This argument is required if it was added to the begin step and you are not using an authentication token.
 <!-- /sonarcloud -->
 <!-- sonarqube -->
 Parameter|Description
 ---|---
+`/d:sonar.token=<token>`| This argument is required if it was added to the begin step.
-`/d:sonar.login=<token> or <username>`| This argument is required if it was added to the begin step.
+`/d:sonar.login=<token> or <username>`| Deprecated.
+This argument is required if it was added to the begin step.
-`/d:sonar.password=<password>`| This argument is required if it was added to the begin step and you are not using an authentication token.
+`/d:sonar.password=<password>`| Deprecated.
+This argument is required if it was added to the begin step and you are not using an authentication token.
-`/d:sonar.clientcert.password=<ClientCertificatePassword>`|This argument is required if it was added to the begin step.
+`/d:sonar.clientcert.password=<ClientCertificatePassword>`| This argument is required if it was added to the begin step.
 Specifies the password for the client certificate used to access {instance}.
 <!-- /sonarqube -->

 ### Known Limitations